 Unsurprisingly, 2021 holiday e-commerce sales grew 11% over 2020, increasing total retail sales by 8.5%.

 So, let’s explore mobile commerce – what it is, how it is evolving and changing the world of online shopping, and how store owners can get in step with time.

 What is mobile commerce?

 Traditional commerce got transformed in the 90s, with the rise of the internet and, consequently, the development of e-commerce.
-At that time, retailers got the opportunity to sell the goods from their stores online, which enabled them to reach a much wider audience both locally and globally.
-The mobile commerce was born in the 21st century with the evolution of mobile devices.
+At that time, retailers got the opportunity to sell the goods from their stores online, enabling them to reach a much wider audience locally and globally.
+Mobile commerce was born in the 21st century with the evolution of mobile devices.

 But we’d be wrong to think that buying and selling are all there is to the world of m-commerce.
 M-commerce includes any monetary transaction completed using a mobile device and doesn’t require physical contact between two people to send or receive the money.
 It covers everything from e-commerce and in-app purchasing to mobile banking and purchasing goods using a digital wallet.
 The variety of transactions covered by m-commerce can be categorized as one of three types:

 - Mobile shopping – now possible through websites optimized for mobile, dedicated apps, and even social media platforms